UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 The names Docker, Shifter, Singularity/Apptainer are like different "brands" that support software containers.

-Bunya uses [*Apptainer*](https://apptainer.org).
+Bunya uses [*Apptainer*](https://apptainer.org/docs/user/latest/introduction.html).
 Apptainer was created when Singularity was rebranded when it joined the Linux Foundation.
-Currently, the version of Apptainer installed on Bunya is version 1.2.5-1.el8 which is actually newer than the latest Singularity release (v3.8.7).
+Currently, the version of Apptainer installed on Bunya is version 1.3.0-1.el8 which is actually newer than the latest Singularity release (v3.8.7).

 Apptainer is *not* installed on the Bunya login nodes.
 Apptainer is installed into the operating system on every compute node.
-You must use an interactive job via the batch system to be able to reach compute nodes and use apptainer.
+You must use an interactive job via the batch system (or an [onBunya](http://bunya-ondemand.rcc.uq.edu.au/) session) to be able to reach compute nodes and use apptainer.
 You do *not* need to load a software module to use the apptainer command.

 #### How to run a software container on Bunya